 You were able to get other procs while the previous ones were still going on, leading to a lot of effects going on at the same time once you released it.

 In groups, it was possible to share the stacks between party members.
 All it took was one member to run away a few screens until they were outside of range for sharing.
 After a successful release of a proc (typically done at 400 for the Meteor Shower), all other party members would drop their stacks on purpose and the one who previously ran away will rejoin them with his stack count (just below 400) to share it back to the party members through one kill, as the highest value always took precedence.
 Like this, it was possible to fine-tune the stack count and release devastating effects over and over and almost guarantee a perfect Angel spawn at 500 for the boss every single time.

-- S19 has been the craziest Season Theme so far.
+Season 19 has been the craziest Season Theme so far.

 High-end pushing typically involved no Bane of the Stricken due to the power of Twisters, Geysers and Angels killing the Rift Guardian for you.

 The other procs were really strong both while farming and while pushing.